Understanding IRS Form 5498

 2. Who is required to file Form 5498?

-Form 5498 needs to be completed and submitted to the IRS by the IRA trustees.
+Form 5498 needs to be completed and filed to the IRS by the IRA trustees or issuers.
 IRA trustees can be banks, central banks, credit unions, investment banks, and other IRS-approved financial institutions.
 Each IRA holder will receive a copy of this return from the financial institution where they have an IRA.

 3. What are the different kinds of IRAs?